ucsb-cs16/w19/_lab/lab07.md

 ## An important word about academic honesty and the gradescope system

 We will test your code against other data files too&mdash;not just these.
-So while you might be able to pass the tests on gradescope now by just doing a hard-coded "cout" of the expected output, that will NOT receive credit.
+So while you might be able to pass the tests on gradescope now by just doing a hard-coded output, that will NOT receive credit.

 To be very clear, code like this will pass on gradescope, BUT REPRESENTS A FORM OF ACADEMIC DISHONESTY since it is an attempt to just "game the system", i.e. to get the tests to pass without really solving the problem.

-I would hope this would be obvious, but I have to say it so that there is no ambiguity: hard coding your output is a form of cheating, i.e. a form of "academic dishonesty".
 Submitting a program of this kind would be subject not only to a reduced grade, but to possible disciplinary penalties.
 If there is <em>any</em> doubt about this fact, please ask your TA and/or your instructor for clarification.